duleorlovic/aws_tips/README.md

 header for each requests, when reading we need to send same key in header).
 Client-side encryption (data is encrypted before sending to s3).

-Encryption in flight, encryption in transit ssl/tls.
+Encryption in flight ie encryption in transit ssl/tls.

 Cross-origin resource sharing CORS , origin = scheme (protocol) + host (domain)
 + port.
 Web browsers mechanism to allow visiting other origins, only if other